Get notified of page updates

 Study findings

-This study looked at coffee and tea intake among 8,900 participants with 1, 2 or 3 breast cancer.
+This study looked at coffee and tea intake among 8,900 participants with stage 1, 2 or 3 breast cancer.
 Participants self-reported their breast cancer diagnosis, which was then confirmed by medical records and pathology reports.
 Every four years for up to 30 years, participants were asked to complete a food frequency questionnaire (FFQ) describing what they ate and drank.
 The average follow-up time was 11.5 years.
 Death reports were confirmed by death certificates and medical record reviews by physicians for the cause of death.

 During the study, 1,054 participants died of breast cancer and 2,501 died of any cause (including breast cancer).
 Participants drank 1.7 cups of coffee and 0.7 cups of tea daily on average after their breast cancer diagnosis.